avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

 - any data used to normalize the tweets
 - methods for analysis / synthesis

+My methodology followed the procedure used by Holler (2021) with the exception that I modified the Twitter Search API queries to be "covid", "coronavirus", and "vaccine".
+The dates used were also different from Holler (2021) because I conducted this query on May 20th and the data used for this replication study ranged from May 14th to May 20th 2021.
+Additionally, I focussed my replication study on the Greater Los Angeles area using the coordinates ()

 ## Replication Results

 ![temporal analysis graph](RE-Dorian/covidtweetsbyhours.png)